 For an EMCStateful cluster with 128 nodes, its RDR can reach to 80-90 percent.
 This way of global stateful data routing can guarantee system a relatively high deduplication ratio.
 Although Boafft do not have the high deduplication ratio as EMCStateful, its deduplication ratio did not fall fast as EMCStateless.
 And Boafft's dediplication ratio maintained at around 80 percent, when the cluster has 128 nodes.
 Above all, in large scale cluster of deduplication system that is based on cloud storage, the local similar routing algorithm applied in Boafft can get a good RDR to some extent.

-The EMCStateful has a good performance in deduplication ratio, but since the best storage node was decided by matching all indexes of the node, the overhead of transmitting fingerprint is too large.
-In addition, the overhead of global match within a node is its main bottleneck.
+The EMCStateful has a good performance in deduplication ratio, but since the best storage node was decided by global match within a node is its main bottleneck.

 Fig. 10.
 System throughput with different system sizes.